qbalsdon/accessibility_broadcast_dev/README.md

 ## TODO

+ - Resolve the disconnect between Gesture and Action
+     - Currently the service takes actions for users, but if they are not my expected defaults they may behave differently.
+For example: Swiping from higher to lower on the screen on some devices might highlight the next heading, while other devices may adjust selection granularity type (i.e. enable you to use NEXT and PREV to navigate headings, paragraphs, links, characters).
+     - Option 1: Convert actions to gestures (easy, but makes me sad.
+Also, more complex gestures don't work)
+     - Option 2: Find a method of doing actions that doesn't involve gestures.
+Currently looking at [AccessibilityNodeInfo.performAction][13]
  - [FEATURE] Add a "perform click" action
+ - [FEATURE] Add a "focus by id" action - might aid my scripts
+ - [FEATURE] Create a map of the current screen
  - [BUG] 01 Open the accessibility menu.
 Currently the code is there but something is not happening

 [1]: https://stackoverflow.com/questions/37460463/how-to-send-key-down-and-key-up-events-separately-on-android-using-adb
 [2]: https://developer.android.com/guide/topics/ui/accessibility/service